Aged Care - COVID-19

 - Care and support visits are limited to one visit per day by up to two people, however, aged care facilities are now able to approve additional visits where this is appropriate or necessary.

-- Visitors coming from the Northern Territory, Western Australia, Tasmania, Queensland or the Australian Capital Territory are permitted to visit aged care facilities upon arrival in South Australia.
-Visitors coming from other states/territories are only permitted to visit within 14 days if they are providing end of life support to a resident (and are required to wear PPE and self-quarantine at all other times).
+- Visitors coming from the Northern Territory, Western Australia, Tasmania, Queensland, the Australian Capital Territory, New South Wales or New Zealand are permitted to visit aged care facilities upon arrival in South Australia.
+Visitors coming from Victoria are only permitted to visit within 14 days if they are providing end of life support to a resident (and are required to wear PPE and self-quarantine at all other times).

 You cannot enter a facility if:

-- You have undertaken a COVID-19 test and are awaiting the test results;
+- You have undertaken a COVID-19 test and are awaiting the test results, unless this was a routine COVID-19 test required to be undertaken due to cross border travel;

-- You have arrived from or have been in VIC/NSW within the last 14 days;
+- You have arrived from or have been in VIC within the last 14 days;

 - You have been a known contact with a person who has a confirmed case of COVID-19;